-On November 12, 2020, with new temporary restrictions of encouraging restrictions on how we offer music, singing, dancing, and performing arts, we will adhere to such guidelines in our selection of options.
+On November 24, 2020, with continued temporary enhanced restrictions on how we offer music, singing, dancing, and performing arts, we will adhere to such guidelines in our selection of options.
 Given gathering restrictions, we will not be having concerts that are face-to-face, but we will look for virtual alternatives.
 We will modify programming to ensure that we continue to limit equipment sharing to cohorts, and to have fewer teachers offering courses, which will limit options and/or flexibility to take options of choice.